owulveryck/blog/content/post/simple-iaas-doc-with-swagger.md

 Swagger comes with an editor which can be used [online](http://editor.swagger.io/#/).

 I will use swagger spec 2.0, as I don't see any good reason not to do so.
-Morover, I will describe the API using the `YAML` format instead of the JSON format to be human-friendly.
+Moreover, I will describe the API using the `YAML` format instead of the JSON format to be human-friendly.

-Indeed, in my `YAML` squeleton the header of my specs will then look like thi:
+Indeed, in my `YAML` skeleton the header of my specs will then look like this:

 ```yaml
 swagger: '2.0'